Finance and Investment BSc (Hons)Study level: Undergraduate

 Access maths and statistics support4 through drop-in sessions with experienced tutors.

-Accreditation for this course is being renewed as we are making some changes to our modules.
+Accreditation for the degree is being renewed as we are making some changes to our modules.
 This exciting new course is subject to approval from Chartered Institute of Insurance (CII)1.

 Chartered Association of Business Schools (CABS)